 Alpha Sigma Lambda

 Alpha Sigma Lambda is a national honor society dedicated to the advancement of scholarship.
-It recognizes the special achievements of adults who accomplish academic excellence while facing competing interests of home and work.To be eligible, a student must be attempting a first degree, age 23 and over with a GPA of 3.7 and 36 credits earned at Caldwell College.
+It recognizes the special achievements of adults who accomplish academic excellence while facing competing interests of home and work.To be eligible, a student must be attempting a first degree, age 23 and over with a GPA of 3.7 and 36 credits earned at Caldwell University.